 Expert tips can get you on the right path to a perfect vacation in Japan.

 Planning a trip to Japan can be intimidating for the first-time visitor, so we’ve turned to a team of travel experts to learn the secrets to a successful vacation.

 Japan’s culture—complex enough to encompass samurai warriors and Hello Kitty—is one that begs exploration, ranking it high on the must-see lists of many travelers.
 But because of the language barrier, its unfamiliar rules of etiquette, and the off-putting expense of travel to Asia, visiting Japan can be intimidating.

-We reached out to people we trust—travel advisors, hotel concierges and general managers, and writers and editors—for their recommendations on how to best navigate a trip to Japan.
-The result is this list of tips that will ensure a vacation that’s filled with memorable experiences—and short on unwelcome surprises.
+We reached out to people we trust—travel advisors, hotel concierges and general managers, and writers and editors—for their best travel tips for first-time visitors to Japan.

-The easy answer: Spring and autumn are the ideal times to visit.
+Spring and autumn are generally the best time to visit Japan.
 Summer in Japan is typically hot and humid, and winter can be gray, damp, and cold.

 That said, a winter trip can mean attractive off-season airfares and hotel rates, so to take advantage of a more affordable Japan, pack accordingly with some extra layers for exploring.
 (You’ll also want to travel between December and March if your trip includes skiing the slopes of Hokkaido or Honshu.)